xxxcucus/planes/README.md

 PlanesQML an implementation using QML.
 These use a game engine programmed in C++.

 2 other version are based on Java, but using the same game C++ engine via Java Native Interface.
-One GUI uses JavaFx and the other (currently under development) Android.
+One GUI uses JavaFx and the other Android.

 ![alt text](https://github.com/xxxcucus/planes/blob/master/Screenshots/PlanesQML1.jpg)